varneberg/Cheat-Sheets/INF140/INF140-MockExam.md

         Answer: B

-11. Backdoors cannot be designed as
+11. Backdoors cannot be designed as(stupid question tho)

         A.  the hidden part of a program
         B.  as a part of Trojans
         C.  embedded code of the firmware(hardware backdoor)
         D.  embedded with anti-malware

-        Answer:
+        Answer: D

 12. The intent  of a ____ is  to  overkill  the  targeted  server’s  band-width and other resources of the target website.